fluidos-project/node/testbed/kind/README.md

 This guide will create two different Kubernetes clusters:

 - **fluidos-consumer**: This cluster (a.k.a., FLUIDOS node) will act as a consumer of FLUIDOS resources.
 It will be used to deploy a `solver` example CR that will simulate an _Intent resolution_ request.
-This cluster will use the REAR protocol to communicate with the Provider cluster and to receive available Flavours, reserving the one that best fits the request and purchasing it.
+This cluster will use the REAR protocol to communicate with the Provider cluster and to receive available Flavors, reserving the one that best fits the request and purchasing it.

 - **fluidos-provider**: This cluster (a.k.a.
 FLUIDOS node) will act as a provider of FLUIDOS resources.
-It will offer its own Flavours on the specific request made by the consumer, reserving and selling it.
+It will offer its own Flavors on the specific request made by the consumer, reserving and selling it.

 ### Prerequisites